Mold in Rental Property – Tenant/Landlord Liability & Rights

 Testing for Mold Presence

-If you suspect mold in your rental property, it’s important to test for it.
+If you suspect mold in your rental property or apartment, it’s important to test for it.
 Mold testing kits are available for purchase, allowing you to take samples and send them to a lab for analysis.
 However, these kits can’t identify all types of mold or determine the extent of an infestation.

 For a comprehensive assessment, consider a professional mold inspection.
 Professionals use advanced tools and techniques to detect mold, even in hidden areas.
 They can also determine the type of mold and provide recommendations for removal.